 Which Lenovo tablet has the best battery life?

-Lenovo's line of tablets promotes portability, reliability and best of all, long battery life.
+Lenovo’s line of tablets promotes portability, reliability and best of all, long battery life.
 The Yoga line of tablets provides the longest battery life possible from a tablet.
 Breaking the mold in tablet design, Yoga Tablets are the first to feature a kickstand that wraps around a cylindrical-shaped base.
-Named for its versatility and flexibility, Yoga Tablets can be moved into three positions: hold, tilt and stand.
+Named for its versatility and flexibility, Yoga Tablets can be moved into four positions: hold, tilt, hang, and stand .
 More than just a sleek design, the cylinder-shaped side chamber allows additional room for battery storage and promotes longer battery life than most tablets.

 This innovative model also creates a comfortable handheld experience, as the weight of the device falls into your palm rather than your fingers to make reading and browsing a breeze.
 Unlike other tablet models that house a lithium-polymer battery, Yoga Tablets pack a lithium-ion battery that is more light-weight and lasts longer.
-Currently, the Yoga Tablet 8 and Yoga Tablet 10 are equipped with an estimated 18.5 and 15.1 hours of battery life, respectively.
+Currently, most Yoga tablets offer up to 18 hours of usage time, and over 100 days of standby time.

 What are the different types of batteries used in tablets and what are their capabilities?